ibz/lightning-shell/README.md

 # Building

-The docker image can be built using `docker buildx build --platform=linux/arm64 --build-arg arch=arm64 .`
+The Dockerfile can be generated using `./generate-dockerfiles.sh`, then, the container can be built using
+`docker buildx build --platform=linux/arm64 --build-arg arch=arm64 --build-arg versioon=dev .`

 # Included utilities